tangro/tangro-actions-template/README.md

 Create a new repository and copy the contents of this template repository to the new repository.
 Do not forget the `.github` folder it may be hidden on your machine.

-# Setting up to publish

-In your newley created action repository you have to set two secrets:

-- `RELEASE_USERNAME` - The name of the GitHub user that will automatically publish the action
-- `RELEASE_TOKEN` - A [personal access token](https://github.com/settings/tokens) for that user

 # Publishing an action

 > **Important** Do **not** run `npm build`.
 It will be done automatically.
 And do not check in the `dist` directory.